What are the grounds for divorce in CT?

 Hourly rates vary per attorney, but they usually range between $250 and $450 per hour.
 Attorneys sell their time, experience, reputation, and knowledge.
 The field of law is very much like the field of medicine.
 The more specialized a doctor becomes, the higher his or her fees.
 The same applies to attorneys.
 When we need help, we tend to hire the best our money can buy.

 What are the typical attorney fees in a collaborative divorce in CT?

 The collaborative divorce costs usually amount to between $5,000 and $20,000 per spouse.
 Hourly rates are the same as litigation attorney rates and they usually range between $250 and $450 per hour.
 Most collaborative divorce attorneys have litigation backgrounds.
 All collaborative divorce attorneys charge an initial retainer of approximately $2500 – $5,000.
 You may have to pay additional fees if financial professionals or communication professionals are needed during the process.
 Such fees are paid directly to the individual expert used during the process and they typically range between $175 and $275 per hour.

 What are typical mediated divorce attorney fees in CT?

 The total mediation cost of a mediated divorce in CT, depends on how many meetings are required.
 This is the least expensive form of divorce in CT.
-Total cost usually ranges between $1,500 and $6,000 and occasional more if cases are more complex.
+Total cost usually ranges between $1,500 and $6,000 and occasionally more if cases are more complex.
 This total cost is split between the spouses.
 You may incur additional costs if you need other professionals to help you settle marital financial issues.
-Mediators charge on a hourly basis, which is dependent of the expertise of the attorney.
+Mediators charge on an hourly basis, which is dependent on the expertise of the attorney.